wes-goulet/side-drawer/README.md

 ## Contribute

-This project is built with standard HTML/CSS/TS, no frameworks or special web-component compilers here (for maximum simplicity and minimum size).
-If you want to learn more about writing custom elements see [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) or [this web fundamentals page](https://developers.google.com/web/fundamentals/web-components/).
+This project is built with standard HTML/CSS/JS, no frameworks or special web-component compilers here (for maximum simplicity and minimum size).
+If you want to learn more about writing custom elements see [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) or [this web.dev page](https://web.dev/web-components/).

 The source for this web component is contained in [side-drawer.js](side-drawer.js) and example usage is in [index.html](index.html).
 To debug/run the example you can just open index.html in a browser.
 For a hot-reload developer experience try [using live server in vscode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).